OmarThinks/Leadership-Styles-Docs/intro/README.md

 <img src="./images/medal.jpg" width=600/>

 - You will be recognized if you are a good leader in the organization
+- Increase satisfaction (In Family or Work)
+- Increase retention
+- Growth for your organization and the team members

 ## A Mix: